hejDMC/dmc-fluoimager/README.md

-# dmc-fluoimager
+# dmc-FluoImager
-microscope scanning control with pycromanager and micromanager
+Epifluorescence microscope scanning control with pycromanager and micromanager